-After disconnecting and locking out incoming power and before performing any maintenance, it is recommended that a safety ground be connected to the main power bus (Fig. 53).
+After disconnecting and locking out incoming power and before performing any maintenance, it is recommended that a safety ground be connected to the main power bus (Fig. 50).
 After maintenance is complete, perform the checks in the PRE-ENERGIZATION CHECK section of this manual before restoring power.

-The following pages detail maintenance procedures recommended for Toshiba JK medium voltage controllers.
+The following pages detail maintenance procedures recommended for fixed type JK medium voltage controllers.
 In general, the following items should be included on the maintenance checklist:

+- Cleaning

-Cleaning Checking and tightening of electrical connections Checking of fuses and fuse clips Proper installation of any removable barriers Vacuum contactor maintenance
+- Checking and tightening of electrical connections

+- Checking of fuses and fuse connections

+- Proper installation of any removable barriers

+- Vacuum contactor maintenance